Critical Analysis of Replacing Dark Matter and Dark Energy with a Model of Stochastic Spacetime

 \section{Introduction}

 An outstanding problem in modern physics is the successful unification of quantum mechanics and gravity.
 An interesting approach to this problem has been put forward in Refs.~\cite{Oppenheim:2018igd,Oppenheim:2023izn,Layton:2023oud} in which matter is treated quantum-mechanically, while gravity is treated classically; this is dubbed ``post-quantum classical gravity" (PQCG).
 The coupling is such that gravity becomes effectively stochastic.
-Whether this framework truly leads to an internally consistent theory is beyond the scope of this paper, though we do identify some theoretical problems in this work also.
+Whether this framework truly leads to an internally consistent theory is not the primary focus of this paper, though we do identify some theoretical problems in this work also.

 What is relevant to this paper is the possibility of such theories leading to large scale testable predictions.
 Very interestingly, in Ref.~\cite{Oppenheim:2024rcp} it was claimed that PQCG indeed does so, namely that it leads to a new long range force between matter of the modified Newtonian dynamics (MOND) form; the form that can reproduce galactic rotation curves \cite{Milgrom:1983ca,Milgrom:1983pn,Milgrom:1983zz,Bekenstein:1984tv}.
 While it would be very interesting if the unification of gravity and quantum mechanics leads to such large scale effects.
 Here we point out that the PQCG theory of the form presented in \cite{Oppenheim:2024rcp} does {\em not} in fact lead to anything like MONDian dynamics.
 Furthermore, we show that the theory has a very different spectrum of fluctuations than that observed.
 Whether some other variation of this framework improves upon this is beyond the scope of this paper.